UniversalDependencies/UD_Armenian-ArmTDP/README.md

 # Changelog

 * 2018-30-03 **v2.1**
-  * First release in UD containing ---K tokens of news examples and fiction.
+  * First release in UD containing 12216 tokens of news examples and fiction.

 === Machine-readable metadata (DO NOT REMOVE!) ================================